Austin Hedges Player Props: Pirates vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks eighth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fifth in the league.

-- The Blue Jays have a 4.22 team ERA that ranks 13th across all MLB pitching staffs.
+- The Blue Jays have the 13th-ranked team ERA across all league pitching staffs (4.15).

-- The Blue Jays rank 23rd in baseball in home runs surrendered (44 total, 1.3 per game).
+- Blue Jays pitchers combine to give up 45 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- Berrios makes the start for the Blue Jays, his seventh of the season.
-He is 2-3 with a 5.29 ERA and 34 strikeouts in 34 2/3 innings pitched.
+- Kikuchi (4-0 with a 4.02 ERA and 30 strikeouts in 31 1/3 innings pitched) makes the start for the Blue Jays, his seventh of the season.

-- The righty last appeared on Monday against the Boston Red Sox, when he threw 5 1/3 innings, allowing five earned runs while giving up 11 hits.
+- The lefty's last time out was on Tuesday against the Boston Red Sox, when he went 4 1/3 innings, surrendering five earned runs while giving up nine hits.

+- The 31-year-old has put together a 4.02 ERA and 8.6 strikeouts per nine innings across six games this season, while giving up a batting average of .273 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.